Introduction

 The first Emscherkunst exhibition coincided with the Ruhr region's designation as European Capital of Culture in 2010, positioning art as an integral component of regional transformation rather than an isolated cultural event.
 Since then, the project has evolved through several editions, each responding to different phases of the ongoing river restoration while building upon a growing collection of permanent installations throughout the region.

-Inaugural Emscherkunst as part of RUHR.2010 European Capital of Culture, with 20 installations
+Inaugural Emscherkunst as part of RUHR.2010 European Capital of Culture, featuring 20 site-specific installations by international artists including Ai Weiwei, Rita McBride, and Andreas Gursky

-Second edition expands geographic scope to include more tributaries of the Emscher
+Second edition expands geographic scope to include more tributaries of the Emscher, with notable contributions from Olafur Eliasson, Tomás Saraceno, and Katharina Grosse

-Third edition coincides with completion of major phases of the river rehabilitation
+Third edition coincides with completion of major phases of the river rehabilitation, introducing the first works that directly engage with restored sections of the waterway

-Fourth edition focuses on climate adaptation and urban ecology
+Fourth edition focuses on climate adaptation and urban ecology, with increased emphasis on participatory projects and community engagement

-Fifth edition celebrates completion of technical infrastructure for river restoration
+Fifth edition celebrates completion of technical infrastructure for river restoration, marking the culmination of the 30-year Emscher Conversion Project

 Environmental Transformation